buddyjojo/worli/README.md

 ## Tip

 If you do not care about the windows recovery enviroment and want a quicker deployment (it takes a bit to unpack and repack the wim), grab the `worlipe-no-re.cmd` from the files directory in this repo and edit line 83 of `worli2.0.sh` (pei="/tmp/worli/worlipe.cmd") to the path of the previously downloaded cmd script.
-This is not neccicary if using the manual download option (duh).
+This is not necessary if using the manual download option, just specify the other script when prompted (duh).

 ##### If you have any problems or suggestions, please create a GitHub issue or tell me in our Discard severe.